South Australian Housing Trust

 Rent and income earned from a home-based business

 The tenant tells Housing SA about any income they earn from running the business.

 If the tenant pays market rent, the income earned won’t affect their rent.

-If the tenant pays a subsidised rent, they must provide proof of their household's income, including income earned from the business.
+If the tenant pays a subsidised rent, they must provide proof of their household’s income including income earned from the business.
 Housing SA recalculates the rent in line with the Rent policy.

 Running a business that hasn’t been approved or doesn’t comply

 If a tenant runs a business from home without Housing SA’s approval, or it doesn’t comply with Housing SA’s conditions, it’s a breach of their lease agreement.

 When visiting a tenant, Housing SA checks if a business:

 - is being carried out at the property

 - complies with Housing SA’s conditions.

-If Housing SA believes a business is being run in breach of a tenant's lease agreement it may:
+If Housing SA believes a business is in breach of a tenant’s lease agreement it may:

 - tell the tenant to stop the business

 - review the rent in line with the Rent policy

 - give notice to the tenant to address the breach of the lease agreement